Data Science for Business Program

 Reading materials for certificate programs consist of textbooks and supplementary handouts.
 Textbook readings are considered preparatory in nature and are typically assigned prior to lectures; supplementary handouts are frequently distributed in class to provide additional information.

-Textbooks for Spring Quarter 2014: Data Science for Business by Foster Provost and Tom Fawcett
+Textbooks for Autumn Quarter 2014: Data Science for Business by Foster Provost and Tom Fawcett

 Fees: Autumn Quarter 2014

 Full payment of tuition must be received by the Institute for Professional Development office before the start of the program.
 The university's refund policy allows a return of 100% of tuition (minus a separate $25 registration fee) if the student drops the Data Science for Business Program by September 25, 2014.